keraldrich/OOP-PROJECT/README.md

         }
     }

-//Shows current tasks first
+//shows current tasks first
-Checks if there are any to edit
-The user chooses which task number to change
-The program replaces that task with the new one using tasks.set(index, newValue)
+checks if there are any to edit the user chooses which task number to change the program replaces that task with the new one using tasks.set(index, newValue)

     static void deleteTask() {
       viewTasks();